d0by1/d0by1/README.md

 <h1 align="center">Hello there, I'm d0by 👋</h2>

 <p align="center">
-I'm a self-taught Java developer with over 5 years of experience in creating Minecraft plugins.
-I'm known for my attention to detail and commitment to delivering high-quality code.
-I take pride in my work and am always looking for ways to improve my skills and stay up-to-date with the latest technologies.
+I've been making Minecraft plugins for over 5 years as a self-taught Java developer.
+I'm notorious for my attention to detail as well as dedication to producing high-quality code.
+I take pride in what I do and am always looking for ways to sharpen my abilities and remain current with the latest technologies.
 So, if you're looking for a dedicated Java developer, look no further!
 </p>

 <h2 align="center">About Me 🧑</h2>